Tamar (Genesis): Chronological issues

 Together with the brief preceding narrative of the birth of Er, Onan, and Shelah, and the subsequent narrative of the birth of Perez's children, the passage is often regarded as presenting a significant chronological issue, since it is surrounded by a narrative concerning Joseph; before the passage occurs, Joseph is described as being 17 years old, and after the passage, Joseph is described as meeting up with Judah 9 years after Joseph reached 30 years of age.

-The gap, a maximum of 22 years, is somewhat small to contain within it Judah's first marriage, the birth of Er and Onan, Er's marriage to Tamar, Tamar's subsequent pregnancy by Judah, and the birth of Judah's children by his daughter-in-law, Tamar; the passage is also widely regarded as an abrupt change to the surrounding narrative of Joseph's story.
+The gap, a maximum of 22 years, is exceedingly compressed to contain within it Judah's first marriage, the birth of Er and Onan, Er's marriage to Tamar, Onan's subsequent marriage to Tamar, the delay of an unspecified number of years for Shelah to grow to marriageable age, Judah's further delay in not giving Tamar in marriage to Shelah, Tamar's decision to trick Judah and subsequent pregnancy by him, and the birth of Judah's children by his daughter-in-law, Tamar; the passage is also widely regarded as an abrupt change to the surrounding narrative of Joseph's story.
+A further moral and theological complication is that one must then conclude that God imposed summary execution upon Er and Onan when they were teenagers, while passing no judgment whatsoever upon Judah's transgressions, despite him being nearly a middle-aged adult by the time of his encounter with Tamar.
 According to some textual scholars, the reason for these features is that the passage derives from the Jahwist source, while the immediately surrounding narrative is from the Elohist, the two being spliced together at a later date.

 The Jamieson-Fausset-Brown Bible Commentary proposes that Judah was about 20 years old when he settled in Adullam and that his sons, Er and Onan, were 17 years old when they married.
 The sons of Hezron and Hamul were considered to be part of Jacob's family that moved to Egypt since they were born there.